TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. attribute:: instance.__class__

-   The class to which a class instance belongs.
+   The kundi to which a kundi instance belongs.

 .. attribute:: class.__bases__

-   The tuple of base classes of a class object.
+   The tuple of base classes of a kundi object.

 .. attribute:: definition.__name__